UPBGE/UPBGE-Docs/source/manual/tutorials/getting_started/linked_libraries.rst

    Main file after libraries be renamed.

 To fix this, we must go to the *Outliner* and select the *Blend File* mode.
-On this mode we'll see all :ref:`datablock-index`s on our blend file.
+On this mode we'll see all :ref:`datablock-index` on our blend file.

 .. figure:: /images/tutorials-linked_libraries-managing_2.png